mecid/mecid.github.io/_posts/2019-10-16-localization-in-swiftui.md

 "myNameIs %@" = "My name is %@.";
 ```

+**I have to mention that it doesn't work in preview canvas.
+You should run it on simulator.**

 *String* interpolation is a compelling feature of *Swift* language.
 By using *String* interpolation, we can also pass stuff like formatters or format specifiers, which can provide additional presentation logic.
 Let's take a look at a few code examples.

 ```swift